 Chief Smith’s Biography

-On February 26, 1990, Interim Chief Harvette S. Smith began her career in law enforcement as a Clerk Typist with the North Miami Beach Police Department (NMBPD).
-As part of her dedicated work ethic, Interim Chief Smith quickly immersed herself in her quest to excel in law enforcement and became a Police Communications Officer (PCO) in 1993.Never one to decline the ability to lead, Interim Chief Smith quickly rose to PCO Lead Worker and later as Training Officer.
-After being in the dispatching environment for approximately five (5) years, Interim Chief Smith decided to pursue her goal of becoming a police officer and decided to attend the Police Academy, where she graduated in December 1998.
+On February 26, 1990, Chief Harvette S. Smith began her career in law enforcement as a Clerk Typist with the North Miami Beach Police Department (NMBPD).
+As part of her dedicated work ethic, Chief Smith quickly immersed herself in her quest to excel in law enforcement and became a Police Communications Officer (PCO) in 1993.Never one to decline the ability to lead, Chief Smith quickly rose to PCO Lead Worker and later as Training Officer.
+After being in the dispatching environment for approximately five (5) years, Chief Smith decided to pursue her goal of becoming a police officer and decided to attend the Police Academy, where she graduated in December 1998.

 In the full capacity of her goal as a police officer, Chief Smith was sworn in by the same police department where she had only previously begun as a typist.
 Chief Smith worked in the Uniform Patrol Division as a road patrol officer, where her zeal for law enforcement increased as she conducted her daily duties.
 In 2001, Chief Smith began her long and respected relationship with compliance and accreditation – one of the most challenging aspects of any organization.
 Her attention to detail was poignant in her new role as officer of the NMBPD Accreditation Unit.
 Led by Retired Chief William “Bill” Berger, she and her team worked diligently to put the NMBPD on the map as the first law enforcement agency in Miami-Dade County to receive national accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA), Inc.